spoddutur/syntaxnet/errors.md

 - at com.sun.tools.javac.util.JavacMessages.lambda$add$0(JavacMessages.java:106)
 ```
 #### Cause:
-Upon investigating this, seemed like this is a common error that occurs with bazel installation via brew.
+Upon investigating this, seemed like this is a common error that people posted online with bazel installation via brew.
 #### Fix:
 Downloaded installer from bazel release version and installed.
 ```markdown